rgilks/cepheus-onl/README.md

 # Cepheus Engine Online

 This project is an online platform for playing the Cepheus Engine tabletop RPG, powered by a custom AI game master.
+It aims to provide a full-featured Virtual Tabletop (VTT) and character manager for the Cepheus Engine SRD.

 ## Tech Stack